rtaylor034/datapack-archive-unfinished/README.md

 **dependencies: 'slime' ([SlimeCore v1](https://github.com/rtaylor034/datapack-archive-finished#slimecore-v1))**<br>
 **years in progress: 2020-2021**
 #### Vision
-A general overhaul to some of the aspects of survival minecraft that I found annoying or otherwise needing improvement with a focus on automation.
+A general overhaul to some of the aspects of survival minecraft that I felt could use improvement, with a focus on automation.
 #### Current State
 The following blocks:
 - Constuctor